Hablamos Español Insurance Companies We Work With

 A real example

-A contractor's job was held up because the GC's exhibit required wording his policy did not carry.
-Reviewing the requirement first, rather than issuing a certificate that promised coverage he did not have, would have caught it.
+Reviewing the requirement first, rather than issuing a certificate that appeared to promise coverage he did not have, would generally have surfaced the gap before the deadline.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.